 To control the device using parallel interface, keep RESET tied to high (LVDD).
 Pins CFG1, CFG2, CFG3, CFG4, PDN, SEN, SCLK, and SDATA are used to directly control certain functions of the ADC.
-After power-up, the device will automatically get configured as per the parallel pin voltage settings (refer to Table 5 to Table 8) and no reset is required.
+After power-up, the device is automatically configured as per the parallel pin voltage settings (refer to Table 5 to Table 8) and no reset is required.
 In this mode, SEN, SCLK, and SDATA function as parallel interface control pins.

 Frequently used functions are controlled in this mode-output data interface and format, power down modes, coarse gain and internal/external reference.
-The parallel pins can be configured using a simple resistor string (with 10% tolerance resistors) as illustrated in Figure 3.
+The parallel pins can be configured using a simple resistor string as illustrated in Figure 4.

-Table 3 lists descriptions of the modes controlled by the parallel pins.
+Table 3 has a description of the modes controlled by the parallel pins.

 PIN CONTROL FUNCTIONS

 SEN Coarse gain and internal/external reference.

 SCLK, SDATA Sync, deskew patterns and global power down.

 PDN Dedicated pin for global power down

-CFG1 1-Wire/2-wire and DDR/SDR bit clock
+CFG1 1-wire/2-wire and DDR/SDR bit clock

-CFG2 12x/14x Serialization and SDR bit clock capture edge
+CFG2 14x/16x serialization and SDR bit clock capture edge

 CFG3 Reserved function.
 Tie CFG3 to Ground.

-CFG4 MSB/LSB First and data format.
+CFG4 MSB/LSB first and data format.